Report across scaled-out cloud databases (preview)

 Open the Azure portal and log in.

-Create a new Azure SQL database in the same server as your shard setup.
+Create a new database in Azure SQL Database in the same server as your shard setup.
 Name the database "ElasticDBQuery."

 you can use an existing database.
 If you can do so, it must not be one of the shards that you would like to execute your queries on.
 This database will be used for creating the metadata objects for an elastic database query.